Faisalsaddiqui/heart-diseases-prediction-using-machine-learning/README.md

 # Libraries Used
 The following Python libraries are used in this project:

-pandas, numpy, matplotlib, seaborn, scikit-learn
+pandas, numpy, matplotlib, seaborn, scikit-learn.
 # Data Preprocessing
 Data preprocessing steps include handling missing values, feature scaling, and encoding categorical variables.
 The preprocessing steps are crucial to prepare the data for model training and evaluation.

 # Modeling
 Several machine learning models are trained and evaluated in this project, including but not limited to:

-Logistic Regression, Decision Trees, Random Forest, Support Vector Machine (SVM), K-Nearest Neighbors (KNN)
+Logistic Regression, Decision Trees, Random Forest, Support Vector Machine (SVM), K-Nearest Neighbors (KNN).
 # Evaluation
 The performance of the models is evaluated using various metrics such as accuracy, precision, recall, and F1-score.
 These metrics help in understanding the strengths and weaknesses of each model.